jihane1604/parallel-and-distributed-computing/.ipynb_checkpoints/README-checkpoint.md

 3. What do you notice regarding the performance of the explorers?
 Explain the results and the observations you made.

-- I used 3 different algorithms along with the right hand: flood fill, A*, ACO, GA, PSO
+- I used 3 different algorithms along with the right hand: flood fill, A*

 ### Question 4 (20 points)
 Based on your analysis from Question 3, propose and implement enhancements to the maze explorer to overcome its limitations.
 Your solution should: